Qualitative Numeric Planning: Reductions and Complexity: Checking Termination with

 The algorithm then picks a variable $X$ and a SCC such that the variable $X$ is decremented but not incremented in the SCC.
 That is, there must be a state $\bar s$ in the SCC such that $\pi(\bar s)$ is a $Dec(X)$ action and no $\pi(\bar s')$ is an $Inc(X)$ action for any $\bar s'$ in the SCC.
 The algorithm then removes all the edges $(\bar s,\bar s')$ in the SCC such that $\pi(\bar s)$ is a $Dec(X)$ action.
 We abbreviate this by saying that \emph{variable $X$ is removed from the SCC}, which means that the edges associated with $Dec(X)$ actions are removed.
 Following the edge removals, the SCCs must be recomputed and the process is repeated until the graph becomes acyclic or no more edges can be removed in this manner.
 The result is that:

 \begin{theorem} Let $Q$ be a QNP.
-A policy $\pi$ for the FOND problem $P=T_D(Q)$ is $P$-terminating iff \sieve reduces the policy graph $\G(P,\pi)$ to an acyclic graph. \end{theorem} \begin{proof} For the first direction, let us assume that $\pi$ is $P$-terminating and suppose that \sieve terminates with a cyclic graph $\G$.
-Then, there must there must be a $\pi$-trajectory $\bar\tau$ in $P$ of the form $\bar s_0, \ldots, [\bar s_i, \ldots, \bar s_m]^*$ where the recurrent states $\bar s_i, \ldots, \bar s_m$ in $\bar\tau$ are \emph{exactly} all the states in a SCC $C$ of $\G$.
-By the assumption, there must be a variable $X$ such that $\pi(s)$ is a $Dec(X)$ action for some state $\bar s$ in the loop, and $\pi(s')$ is not an $Inc(X)$ action for any of the states $s'$ in the loop.
-But then \sieve should have removed the variable $X$ from $C$, or any other similar variable, breaking the SCC $C$ into smaller components.
+A policy $\pi$ for the FOND problem $P=T_D(Q)$ is $P$-terminating iff \sieve reduces the policy graph $\G(P,\pi)$ to an acyclic graph. \end{theorem} \begin{proof} We show the contrapositive of the two implications that make up the equivalence.
+First, let us assume that \sieve terminates with a cyclic graph $\G$ and, thus, let $C$ be a non-trivial SCC in the graph $\G$.
+Since every state in $\G$ is reachable from the initial state by $\pi$ and since every state in $C$ is also reachable by $\pi$ from any other state in $C$, there is a $\pi$-trajectory $\bar\tau$ in $P$ of the form $\bar s_0, \ldots, [\bar s_i, \ldots, \bar s_m]^*$ where the recurrent states $\bar s_i, \ldots, \bar s_m$ in $\bar\tau$ are \emph{exactly} all the states in $C$.
+Observe that \sieve is unable to remove any further edge from $\G$.
+If no variable is decremented in the loop, $\bar\tau$ is not $P$-terminating by definition.
+Similarly, if some variable $X$ is decremented in the loop (i.e., $C$), $X$ is also incremented in the loop and the trajectory is again not $P$-terminating.

-For the converse, let us assume that $\pi$ is \emph{not} $P$-terminating.
-Then, there must be an infinite $\pi$-trajectory $\bar\tau$ in $P$ of the form $\bar s_0, \ldots, [\bar s_i, \ldots, \bar s_m]^*$ and some variable $X$ such that $X$ is decremented by some action $\pi(\bar s_j)$, $j\in[i,m]$, and not decremented by any action $\pi(\bar s_j)$, $j\in[i,m]$.
+For the other implication, let us assume that $\pi$ is \emph{not} $P$-terminating.
+Then, there must be an infinite $\pi$-trajectory $\bar\tau$ in $P$ of the form $\bar s_0, \ldots, [\bar s_i, \ldots, \bar s_m]^*$ where every variable that is decremented by an action $\pi(\bar s_j)$, $j\in[i,m]$, is incremented by another action $\pi(\bar s_j)$, $j\in[i,m]$.
 We want to show that \sieve terminates with a graph that has one SCC that includes all the states in the loop.
-Indeed, initially, all the states in the loop must be in one component as they are all reachable from each other.
-Then, notice that \sieve is incapable of removing the variable $X$ from the loop as the component $C$ always features actions that increment and decrement $X$.
-Therefore, the states in the loop stay together within an SCC along the whole execution of \sieve. \end{proof}
+Indeed, initially, all the states in the loop must be in one component $C$ as they are all reachable from each other.
+Observe that edges that correspond to actions that do not decrement variables are not removed by \sieve.
+Hence, if the loop does not decrement any variable $X$, the states in the loop cannot be separated into different SCCs.
+On the other hand, \sieve cannot remove a variable $X$ from the loop as the component $C$ features actions that increment and decrement $X$.
+Therefore, as before, the states in the loop stay together within an SCC for the whole execution of \sieve. \end{proof}

 The \sieve procedure, slightly reformulated from \citeay{sid:aaai2011}, is depicted in Figure~\ref{alg:sieve2}.

 \begin{example} The policy $\pi$ for $Q_{nest}$ above is given by the rules: